Emergency room physicians are working on figuring out what is best to do for back pain

 are telling ER doctors that they have been under

 such care already?
-Probably not since only 34% of
+Probably not as only 34% of

 patients who visit an ER share with the emergency department